Mediation vs. Lawsuit: The Principle of “Give and Take”

 In tight-knit communities, conflicts often arise among neighbors, frequently concerning issues like encroachment.
 At times, these disputes are settled amicably by the parties involved, avoiding the need for formal mediation, which can be a complex process.
 It is crucial to understand that mediation is entirely voluntary and lacks legal binding, relying on the goodwill and dedication of all parties to honour any agreements made.

-Cost Efficiency: Mediation is a more cost-effective option compared to pursuing a lawsuit in court
+• Cost Efficiency: Mediation is generally a more affordable option compared to pursuing a lawsuit, as it involves fewer legal fees and expenses.

-Confidentiality: Mediation proceedings are private, ensuring confidentiality, whereas court actions are subject to public scrutiny
+• Confidentiality: Mediation sessions are private, ensuring confidentiality, whereas court proceedings are open to public scrutiny.

-Time Limitation: Both mediation and lawsuits are bound by a common time constraint, typically within 7 years for filing cases
+• Time Constraints: Both mediation and lawsuits typically have a common time limit for filing cases, usually within seven years.

-Legal Representation: While legal representation is not mandatory for mediation, it is highly recommended.
-In contrast, legal counsel is often essential for lawsuits due to their complex legal procedures
+• Legal Representation: While having legal representation in mediation is advisable, it is not mandatory.
+In contrast, legal counsel is often essential for navigating the complexities of lawsuits.

-In community living, resolving disputes amicably through mutual understanding and compromise can foster better relationships and harmony among neighbors, emphasizing the importance of the principle of "Give and Take."
+In community living, resolving conflicts amicably through understanding and compromise can enhance relationships and promote harmony among neighbors.
+This highlights the importance of the principle of "Give and Take."